jspenger/paciofspython/README.md

     trigger < bc, Broadcast | obfuscated_msg >
   trigger < fs, FSAPI-*-Return | returnvalue >

-upon event < bc, Deliver | pid, epoch, txid, msg > and msg = "join", pid do servers = servers \/ { pid }
+upon event < bc, Deliver | pid, epoch, txid, msg > and msg = "join", pid, volume do if volume is this.volume do
+    servers = servers \/ { pid }

-upon event < bc, Deliver | pid, epoch, txid, msg > do if pid is my pid do  // if I broadcast message
+upon event < bc, Deliver | pid, epoch, txid, msg > do if pid in servers and pid is this.pid do  // if I broadcast message
     unobfuscated_msg = map[ msg ]
     log.append( pid, txid, msg, unobfuscated_msg )

-  else if pid is in servers do  // if message from known server
+  else if pid is in servers  // if message from other known server
     repeat until success  // success if get unobfuscated_msg from remote server random_pid = random_choice( servers )  // randomly choose a server
       unobfuscated_msg = remote_get(pid, msg)  // get unobfuscated msg from remote server